 Continue reading

-To Disclose or Not to Disclose
+To Disclose or Not to Disclose. by Chris Mason-Hale, BSW

-Disclaimer: The writer of this blog identifies as a quadriplegic operating a manual wheelchair.
+Disclosing Disability Disclaimer: The writer of this blog identifies as a quadriplegic operating a manual wheelchair.
 The contents of this blog are an opinion of the writer based on their lived experience and several years as a peer mentor for people with disabilities and not meant to omit the experiences of other people with disabilities.

 Online dating has made romance – or at least meeting people – more accessible than ever.
 Dating sites give people with disabilities a platform to maybe find that “someone special.”
 Many people form meaningful relationships–some local and some long distance.
-For those with disabilities, dating apps can be a remedy for the isolation brought on by barriers such as limited transportation options and the COVID-19 pandemic which have made it difficult to meet new people.
+For those with disabilities, dating apps can be a remedy for the isolation brought on by barriers, such as limited transportation options and the COVID-19 pandemic, which have made it difficult to meet new people.
 It also provides an opportunity to disclose your disability on your terms.
 However, whether you’re swiping left, being left on read without a response, or swimming in dating matches, online dating is a heart-pounding experience…just not always in a good way.
 For those with disabilities, the worry that their disability will be too much for a potential partner is often very real.
 Which begs the question, “To disclose or not to disclose?”–But is that the right question?

 Continue reading